 That’s the same mindset that we teach our entrepreneurs and our leaders to have, and why we emphasis getting process done.

-Then secondly, we also overestimate the amount, the amount of time it takes to invest in capturing your processes.
+Then secondly, entrepreneurs also overestimate the amount, the amount of time it takes to capture processes.

-This is why we emphasize an 80-20 approach; capture 20% of the major steps that’ll get you 80% of the way there.
+This is why at EOS emphasize an 80-20 approach: capture 20% of the major steps that’ll get you 80% of the way there.

 “It’s going to take too much time!”